ystemsrx/Code-Atlas/README.md

 ---

-⚠️ **Security Notice**: Code Atlas runs scripts locally.
-Be cautious with unknown models or prompt sources.
+⚠️ **Security Notice**: Code Atlas executes scripts locally.
+Be cautious when using untrusted models or prompts.

 ---